-ProposalThe ratification of Brightman Almagor Zohar & Co., a Member of Deloitte Touche Tohmatsu Limited, or its U.S. affiliate, as the Company's Number independent registered public accounting firm for the year ending December 31, 2023.
+Proposal The ratification of Brightman Almagor Zohar & Co., a Member of Deloitte Touche Tohmatsu Limited, or its U.S. affiliate, as the Company's independent Number 3. registered public accounting firm for the year ending December 31, 2024.
 The Board recommends that you vote "FOR" this proposal.
-5.

 In the election of directors, which is Proposal Number 1, you may vote "FOR" both of the nominees or your vote may be "WITHHELD" with respect to one or both of the nominees.
-For Proposal Number 2, Proposal Number 3 and Proposal Number 5, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
-For Proposal Number 4, you may vote for every "1 YEAR," "2 YEARS" OR "3 YEARS" or "ABSTAIN."
-If you "ABSTAIN" as to Proposal Number 2, Proposal Number 2, Proposal Number 5, the abstention will have no effect.
+For Proposal Number 2 and Proposal Number 3, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
+If you "ABSTAIN" as to Proposal Number 2 or Proposal Number 3, the abstention will have no effect.